EXL/Stuff/Patches/ReadMe.md

 Patches
 =======

-Just a store repository of various patches.
+Just a repository storage of various patches.